Eldon Dedini

 Eldon Dedini (June 29, 1921 – January 12, 2006) was an American cartoonist whose work appeared in Esquire, The New Yorker, Playboy and elsewhere.

 Life

 Dedini was born in King City, California, on June 29, 1921; his father was a dairy farmer, his mother a schoolteacher.
 He studied at Salinas Junior College, where Leon Amyx was on the teaching staff, and then at the Chouinard Art Institute in Los Angeles.
 There he met Virginia Conroy; they were married on July 15, 1944.
-They adopted a baby boy called john in 1960.
+They adopted a baby boy called Giulio Martin in 1960.

-Dedini died at his home in Carmel, California, on January 12, 2006 at the age of 84.
+Dedini died at his home outside of Carmel, Calif., on January 12, 2006 at the age of 84.